codinkai/nrf52-keil-unity/README.md

 ## Init

-The test framework Unity is located in the lib directory as a git submoule.
+The test framework Unity and the nrfx library are located in the lib directory as a git submoule.
 Therefore the following commands need to be executed for initialization.

   git submodule init
   git submodule update